irjensen/dcgan-tensorflow/docs.md

 - `--batch-size` Batch size for training.
 Default:`64`
 - `--learning-rate` Learning rate for training.
 Default:`2e-4`
 - `--z-dim` Dimension of z vector used to generate images.
 Default: `100`
+- `--constant-z` Use the same z for generation of samples during training

 ## generate.py
 `generate.py` loads a saved model checkpoint from disk and generates random images